mlavi/calmbootcamp/udacity/hce/2/outline.md

         - Eval can be a shell task, but expects a final output format, which will update a specified Calm macro.
       - Concept: Pause Task
         - A pause in seconds to accommodate for operations to complete.
+  - Concept: Actions versus service actions
+    - What happens when you clone an app profile, scope?
+  - Concept: Blueprint optimization: operation/task dependencies